mohitpai/journey-optimizer.en/help/using/reports/alerts.md

 In the left menu, under **Administration**, click **Alerts**.
 Two pre-configured alerts for Journey Optimizer are available: the [alert for custom actions](#alert-custom-actions) and the [alert for Read Audience activities](#alert-read-audiences).
 These alerts are detailed below.

-You can subscribe to each rule individually from the user interface, by selecting the **Subscribe** option from the **Alerts** dashboard.
+You can subscribe to each alert individually from the user interface, by selecting the **Subscribe** option from the **Alerts** dashboard.
 Use the same method to unsubscribe.

 ![](assets/alert-subscribe.png)